Numeral (linguistics): Identifying numerals

 Some languages have a very limited set of numerals, and in some cases they arguably do not have any numerals at all, but instead use more generic quantifiers, such as 'pair' or 'many'.
 However, by now most such languages have borrowed the numeral system or part of the numeral system of a national or colonial language, though in a few cases (such as Guarani), a numeral system has been invented internally rather than borrowed.
 Other languages had an indigenous system but borrowed a second set of numerals anyway.
-An example is Japanese, which uses either native or Chinese-derived numerals depending on what is being counted.
+Two examples are Japanese and Korean, which use either native or Chinese-derived numerals depending on what is being counted.

 In many languages, such as Chinese, numerals require the use of numeral classifiers.
 Many sign languages, such as ASL, incorporate numerals.

 Larger numerals

 English has derived numerals for multiples of its base (fifty, sixty, etc.), and some languages have simplex numerals for these, or even for numbers between the multiples of its base.
 Balinese, for example, currently has a decimal system, with words for 10, 100, and 1000, but has additional simplex numerals for 25 (with a second word for 25 only found in a compound for 75), 35, 45, 50, 150, 175, 200 (with a second found in a compound for 1200), 400, 900, and 1600.
 In Hindustani, the numerals between 10 and 100 have developed to the extent that they need to be learned independently.

 In many languages, numerals up to the base are a distinct part of speech, while the words for powers of the base belong to one of the other word classes.
 In English, these higher words are hundred 102, thousand 103, million 106, and higher powers of a thousand (short scale) or of a million (long scale—see names of large numbers).
 These words cannot modify a noun without being preceded by an article or numeral (*hundred dogs played in the park), and so are nouns.

 In East Asia, the higher units are hundred, thousand, myriad 104, and powers of myriad.
 In the Indian subcontinent, they are hundred, thousand, lakh 105, crore 107, and so on.
 The Mesoamerican system, still used to some extent in Mayan languages, was based on powers of 20: bak’ 400 (202), pik 8000 (203), kalab 160,000 (204), etc.